When I was back in college and experimenting with various side hustles, making 50 dollars a day seemed like an absolutely impossible task.

 When companies are short-staffed, they can use a job marketplace to quickly find qualified workers in their area to cover the gaps when there’s no other alternative.

-Three popular on-demand job marketplaces include:
+Some popular on-demand job marketplaces and apps you can use to find work include:

 - Jobble – The self-dubbed ‘marketplace for the gig economy.’